kubewarden/docs/src/operator-manual/monitor-mode/01-intro.md

 policy is taking decisions on operations it targets, or it's not installed at all.

-In order to let users deploy a policy to a cluster, but without letting it take final decisions, the `monitor` mode has been included.
+In order to let users deploy a policy to a cluster, without letting it take final decisions, the `monitor` mode has been included.

 The `monitor` mode is a way to deploy policies to the cluster in a way